opencog/sensory/DesignNotes-L.md

-The above might be a naive hope, but I'm at the point where it needs to be tried out, because I can't keep theorizing without having some kind of contrete experience to draw from...
+The above might be a naive hope, but I'm at the point where it needs to be tried out, because I can't keep theorizing without having some kind of concrete experience to draw from...

 Storyboard